Fed Official Confesses Fed Rigged Stock Market — Crash Certain

 It’s about time for breaking the economic denial.
 Acknowledging reality is what many in the mainstream media, at the Fed, and among economists and stock analysts refused to do.

 Now that the US stock market appears to be crashing, is Richard Fisher’s confession to cover his own hind end, by saying, “I warned the guys about this, and I voted against QE3 because I knew it went too far?”
-Is he just the first rat to flee the sinking ship, or is he just the most honest of Fed officials who is no longer on the board so feels freer to talk?
+Is he just the first rat to flee the sinking ship, or is he just the most honest of Fed officials who is no longer on the Fed’s FOMC (the committee that creates dollars at will) so feels freer to talk?

 Your thoughts?
 (And please pass the confession along so that it gets lots of play time because you don’t get a confession like this about the inner arguments of the Fed very often.
 I imagine Yellen is doin’ a little yellin’ right now.)